-The day is hot humid day – it's the kind of day when you start sweating just walking to your car.
+The day is hot humid day – it’s the kind of day when you start sweating just walking to your car.
 After a few minutes of vigorous activity you find yourself swimming within your own shirt.
-Cats generally seek out shady spots and rest.
-They may rest on cool surfaces such as tile or hardwood floors, or in the shade under bushes.

 People sweat.
 And while profuse sweating may be uncomfortable for you, it is an efficient method for your body to regulate its temperature.
 Our sweat glands help regulate body temperature by bringing warm moisture to the surface of the skin (as sweat), which causes cooling as the water evaporates.
 Because sweat glands are located all over the human body, cooling takes place over a large surface area, better helping the body cool.